kushbhardwaj28/PathFinding-React/README.md

-This Pathfinding Visualizer project made in React
+This Pathfinding Visualizer project made in React.<br>
 To view the project visit [Path Finder React](https://pathfindingreact.000webhostapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).